peteroupc/peteroupc.github.io/colorgen.md

 CMYK is a color model describing the amount and proportion of cyan, magenta, yellow, and black (K) inks to use to reproduce a given color on paper.
 However, a proper conversion of a CMYK color to RGB, or vice versa, is not trivial, in part because&mdash;
 - the conversion to RGB deals with color mixture of inks, which is not as simple as mixing abstract colors (see "[Color Mixture](#Color_Mixture)", later), and
-- the meaning of CMYK colors can vary depending on the specific inks used, since different inks have different light reflectances, as well as on the kind of paper that the color will be printed on.<sup>[(5)](#Note5)</sup>
+- the meaning and conversion of CMYK colors can vary depending on numerous printing conditions, including inks and paper; for example, different inks have different light reflectances.<sup>[(5)](#Note5)</sup>

 <a id=Y_prime_C_sub__B__sub_C_sub__R__sub></a>
 ### Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>